dotMavriQ/Slactac/README.md

 - Save, view, and manage custom channel names via a polished popup interface.
 - Real-time updates on the Slack web app with persistent overrides across sessions.

-## Installation (Manual)
+### Manual Installation (Chrome, Edge, Brave)

 1. Clone or download this repository.
-2. Open Chrome or Microsoft Edge and browse to the extensions page (`chrome://extensions/` or `edge://extensions/`).
+2. Open Chrome, Edge, or Brave and browse to the extensions page:
+   - Chrome: `chrome://extensions/`
+   - Edge: `edge://extensions/`
+   - Brave: `brave://extensions/`
 3. Enable **Developer Mode** in the top-right corner.
 4. Click **Load unpacked** and select the `slactac` folder.

-### Microsoft Edge notes

-- Edge may ask you to review the requested permissions (`tabs`, `activeTab`, and `storage`).
+**Note:** Edge and Brave may ask you to review the requested permissions (`tabs`, `activeTab`, and `storage`).
 These are required for the channel picker and for updating the active Slack tab reliably.
-- If you do not see your Slack workspace update immediately, ensure the Slack tab is focused and refreshed once after installing the extension.
+If you do not see your Slack workspace update immediately, ensure the Slack tab is focused and refreshed once after installing the extension.

+## Installation (Manual)

 ## Releases

-Every push to `master` (and any release you publish) triggers a workflow that bundles the extension into `slactac-v<version>.zip`.
-The package is uploaded as a workflow artifact, and the same archive is attached to release assets when a GitHub release is created.
-Download that zip to load the extension unpacked or submit it to the Chrome Web Store / Microsoft Edge Add-ons catalogue.
+Every push to the `master` and `firefox` branches triggers automated builds:

+- **Chrome/Edge/Brave**: Tagged releases on `master` branch create `slactac_chrome-vX.X.X.zip`
+- **Firefox**: Tagged releases on `firefox` branch create `slactac_firefox-vX.X.X.zip` (auto-bumped +0.0.1)

+Both are available as GitHub release assets.
+Download the appropriate ZIP for your browser or submit to the respective store catalogues.

 ## Usage